punyavashist/dotfiles/README.md

 ## VS Code
 My main editor of choice is [VS Code](https://github.com/Microsoft/vscode) since it has very well built [vim mode](https://github.com/VSCodeVim/Vim).

 Configs I use for it can be seen [here](https://github.com/nikitavoloboev/dotfiles/tree/master/vscode).
-And [here](https://gist.github.com/nikitavoloboev/6a477ff089612434d28258901d9d9e04) is a list of extensions I use.
+And [here](https://wiki.nikitavoloboev.xyz/text-editors/vs-code/vs-code-extensions.html) is a list of extensions I use.

+## Sublime Text
+I use it primarily to edit markdown files like [my wiki](https://wiki.nikitavoloboev.xyz/other/wiki-workflow.html).
+I also edit config files and open large and small files for quick edits.

+I use [many plugins](https://wiki.nikitavoloboev.xyz/text-editors/sublime-text/sublime-text-plugins.html) together with [Ayu theme](https://github.com/dempfi/ayu).

 ## Hammerspoon
 I don't use [Hammerspoon](http://www.hammerspoon.org/) as extensively however I am looking into implementing more of its features into my workflow.